-International students should maintain their study permits valid throughout the entire study in Canada.
+International students should maintain their study permits valid throughout their entire study in Canada.
 If the length of your study permit is going to expire before you complete your studies, you should extend your study permit at least 30 days prior to the expiry.
-Study permit can be extended online or by paper application.
-Please click here for more information.
+Study permit can be extended by submitting an online application.
+Please click HERE for more information.

-STEPS FOR ONLINE STUDY PERMIT EXTENSION:
+APPLYING FOR STUDY PERMIT EXTENSION:

-I am transferring from/to another Institution
+FREQUENTLY ASKED QUESTIONSI am transferring from/to another Institution

 My Study Permit has expired and I have not submitted an application for extension